Expensify/App/contributingGuides/TS_CHEATSHEET.md

   }
   ```

-  In the above code, `employee is Manager` is Type Predicate.
-It signifies that the return type of `isManager` is a `boolean`, indicating whether a value passed to the function is of a certain type (e.g. `Manager`).
+  In the above code, `employee is Manager` is a [type predicate](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates).
+It means that the return type of `isManager` is a `boolean` that indicates whether a value passed to the function is of a certain type (e.g. `Manager`).

 <a name="try-catch-clauses"></a><a name="1.7"></a>

 - [1.7](#try-catch-clauses) **Error in Try Catch Clauses**

-  Errors in try/catch clauses are typed as unknown, if the developer needs to use the error data they must conditionally check the type of the data first.
-Use type narrowing
+  Errors in try/catch clauses are inferred as `unknown`.
+If the error dat needs to be accessed, the type of the error needs to be checked and narrowed down.

   ```ts
   try {